swcarpentry/git-novice/episodes/07-github.md

 ![](fig/git-freshly-made-github-repo.svg){alt='Freshly-Made GitHub Repository'}

-Note that our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.
+Note that our local repository still contains our earlier work on `sitrep.Rmd`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.

 ## 2\.
 Connect local to remote repository